Rusteam/video-analytics/README.md

 - \[x\] Identify number of unique customers in the shop
 - \[x\] Track each customer
-- \[ \] Identify how many people entered and exited shop during the video
+- \[x\] Identify how many people entered and exited shop during the video
 - \[ \] Identify gender (male/female) and age (child/adult as classification) for each customer
 - \[ \] Identify number of unique customers that made a purchase
 - \[ \] Identify if cashier is right or left-handed